lebao3105/texteditor/README.md

 So that: the `main` branch will place the latest (trunk) code (again).

-Texteditor-tk still available in TestPypi, even for the 1.5 release.
+Texteditor-tk is still available in TestPypi, even for the 1.5 release.

 ## Features
 * Tabs split/rearrangement